coconutswallow/Guides/_monsters/animated-snowman.md

 ## Animated Snowman

-The **Animated Snowman** is a mindless protector construct, originally built by nomadic gnomes of the High Ice to guard their settlement from marauding monsters.
-It is a sentinel that never abandons its post, even as the snow around it melts.
+### Origins

-These creatures create festive displays of snow and foliage to hide in plain sight (**False Appearance**).
-If a creature is killed near their display, they hide the body within another snowman and use the spilled blood to add macabre "rosy cheeks" and "festive stripes" to the scene.
-The snowman is highly resistant to physical damage due to its **Compacted Snow** trait, which increases its armor, but it is highly vulnerable to fire.
+The original Animated Snowmen were built by a group of nomadic gnomes traveling on the High Ice to protect their settlement from marauding monsters.
+They are mindless protectors and will ambush anything that does not look like one of their gnomish creators.

-#### Combat Tactics
+### Behaviors

-The Animated Snowman relies on its **False Appearance** to ambush anything that doesn't resemble its gnomish creators.
-In combat, it uses **Winter's Breath** to deal burst cold damage and follows up with **Slam** attacks to quickly increase its armor class with **Compacted Snow**.
-It may use ranged **Snowball** attacks to slow targets with cold damage.
-The snowman is compelled to stay within the area it was charged to protect.
+Animated Snowmen will create festive displays in order to hide in plain sight.
+Displays are created with snow and available foliage in the area to make circlets, necklaces, and facial expressions.
+If the snowmen kill a creature near their display, they will hide the body in another snowman and add it to the display.
+Any blood spilled will be used to add rosy cheeks, red lips, and festive stripes to elements of the display.
+Animated snowmen will not leave the area they were charged to protect, even if the snow melts to the point where their festive display is reduced to a ghastly display of thawing corpses and an ominous snowman remaining perfectly frozen.

 ___
 > ## Animated Snowman